Sleep Apnea Across a Lifetime

 I have tried CPAP for years and cannot tolerate it.
 What now?

 You have real options, and the right one depends on a careful evaluation.
 The diagnostic starting point is drug-induced sleep endoscopy (DISE), which lets us see exactly where and how your airway collapses during sleep.
 From there, the options range from nasal procedures, palate surgery, tongue procedures, hypoglossal nerve stimulation (Inspire), to maxillomandibular advancement (MMA) for moderate to severe disease.
-Our 14-center DISE study showed that lateral wall and tongue collapse patterns are the strongest predictors of which surgery works best (see 2019 multicenter study).
+Our 14-center DISE study showed that lateral wall and tongue collapse patterns are the most difficult collapse patterns for soft tissue surgery to address (see 2019 multicenter study).
+The advent of Inspire (hypoglossal nerve stimulation) and improved MMA, which stabilizes the velum and lateral pharyngeal walls effectively, addresses the shortcomings of soft tissue surgery.

 Is Inspire right for me?

 Inspire (hypoglossal nerve stimulation) works well for a specific patient profile: AHI between 15 and 65, BMI 32 or lower, and an airway that does not collapse in a complete concentric pattern at the soft palate.
+The FDA-expanded criteria now reach 100 events per hour and BMI of 40 kg/m², but the original narrower criteria produced more predictable results.
 Whether your collapse pattern qualifies is determined by drug-induced sleep endoscopy.
 Published 5-year data shows roughly 75 percent of patients have a sustained response.
-Our group has published on extending Inspire eligibility to patients who would otherwise be turned down, and on using laser lingual tonsil reduction to lower the stimulation voltage needed for patients with bulky tongue tissue (see 2024 paper).
+Our group has published on extending Inspire eligibility to patients who would otherwise be turned down due to OSA severity or anatomic restrictions, by first treating the obstructive site with palate, expansion, or jaw surgery before HGNS.
+Patients on this pathway do better than matched HGNS-only patients despite starting from more severe disease (see 2024 paper).

 Can Inspire be combined with other surgeries, or used after a previous sleep apnea surgery?